MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/intro-maker-portal.md

 > [!div class="mx-imgBorder"]
 > ![Pin an item.](media/intro-maker-portal/pin-3.png "Pin an item")

-To unpin a page, from the left navigation menu select the more button next to the page that you want to unpin and then select **Unpin**.
+To unpin a page, from the left navigation menu select the more button next to the page that you want to unpin, and then select **Unpin**.

 ### Move up or move down